argouml-tigris-org/argouml/documentation/Readme.txt

     NOTE: the first execution of the build will need to fetch from the internet a set of files needed for the processing of the docbook files.
 This is the target docbook-xsl-get.
-So, you must be online to be able to get this, at least for one time.
-If you must use a proxy to access the internet, then either you need to change the build file using Ant's setproxy task or get it manually (the URL is in the build file).
+So, you must be online to be able to get this, at least the first time.
+If you must use a proxy to access the internet, then either you need to change the build file using Ant's setproxy task or get it manually (the URL is in the file default.properties).

-The resulting documentation files is in the ARGO_HOME/build/documentation directory.
+The resulting documentation files are written into the ./build/documentation directory.

 For example here is the file tree after 'build docs'

-argouml
   build
     documentation
       defaulthtml